alecoscia/laravel-4-base/readme.md

 ## Base Model
 Includes functions to easily get and set fields that relate to date/time as Carbon objects.

+As well as a BaseModel with all the functions included, each functionality is extracted to its own trait.

 ## Base TestCase
 Assuming that you have separate tests for each controller, lets you easily call actions in the controller as well as assert redirections to actions within that controller.